ww44ss/Datascience_captsone_presentation/Presentation 2.md

        ...silver    __(word based prediction)__
        ...medals    __(context based prediction)__

-results differ based on stem and prediction method.
-Note that a lower log value corresponds to a higher probability.
+In the root-stem graph below, a _lower_ log value corresponds to a _higher_ probability.